imCyberMohsin/ASI_Kolkata_Website/README.md

 ## Fixes in v4.9.1
 - Fixed extra margin around the countdown✅
-- Fixed dowload Button text wrap✅
+- Fixed download Button text wrap✅
 - Added brochure to the download button✅

 ## Fixes/Updates in v4.9